rybak/jira-gource/README.md

     $ python generate_gource.py

-When the script starts downloading the tickets, it will prompt the user for their JIRA password to authenticate with the JIRA server.
+When the script starts downloading the tickets, it will prompt the user for their Jira password to authenticate with the Jira server.

 **If you are using Jira Cloud:**